 including being asked to bite the head off a bat during an

 audition for a well known Goth Metal band.
 Luckily some of those experiences have scared him in to playing acoustic folk and we're glad he's

 come through his metal days unscathed.

-Joining us for the big headline gigs on mandolin and guitars and seen frequently lurking
+Lyndon joins us for really special big headline gigs on mandolin and guitars, but is more often seen lurking

 And some other fantastic people....

 Many people have helped us along the way, support us, champion our cause, pick us up when we're down and help to make FolkLaw

 what it is today.
 Just some of those people

 are Marty Fitzgibbon, Adam Benyon and Tom Dunkley on percussion, Jon Dowling on bass,

 some fantastic photographers including Cello, Steve Fearn, Ned Gibbons, Martin Bailey Reynolds and of course